20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ![wes](/assets/wesoriginal.png)

-That's the end of this small series of rendering arbitrary analytic metric tensors - there's a lot more we could do here, and there'll be articles in the future on this topic, but they'll likely be on specific elements of this topic rather than the more broad approach we've taken here.
+That's the end of this small series of rendering arbitrary analytic metric tensors - there's a lot more we could do here and I've been really crunching these articles down to the bones (possibly a bit too much).
+There'll be articles in the future on this topic, but they'll likely be on specific elements of this topic rather than the more broad approach I've taken here.
 The focus after this is largely going to be on numerical relativity - simulating the evolution of spacetime itself, and how to do that on a GPU

 With that in mind, here's the current list of topics that I'm going to get to in the future: